WordPress/gutenberg/packages/data/README.md

 };
 ```

 However, it is possible that the `id` parameter will be passed as a `String`.
-In this case, the `normalizeArgs` method (property) can be defined on the _selector_ to coerce the arguments to the desired type:
+In this case, the `normalizeArgs` method (property) can be defined on the _selector_ to coerce the arguments to the desired type even if they are provided "incorrectly":

 ```js
 // Define normalization method.